drsoares/digital-cv/index.md

 # Diogo Soares
 ![Diogo](/assets/img/diogo.jpg)

-I am a passionate softwareengineer, always eager to develop new skills.
+I am a passionate software engineer, always eager to develop new skills.
 I can describe myself as capable of developing scalable, resilient and high-performant applications.
 Currently working as a contractor.

 <table>
   <tr>